mauro-di-liddo/AY2021_II_HW_03/GROUP_03.cydsn/README.txt

 -bit 1:0 modality (00 shut down of the communication; 01 only temperature sensor on; 10 only light sensor on; 11 both sensors on)

-REMEMBER: if you want to change the number of samples, in order to garauntee a fixed F trasmission rate, you have to change the  timer period value according to this formula:
+REMEMBER: if you want to change the number of samples, in order to guarantee a desired F trasmission rate, you have to change the  timer period value according to this formula:

 5000/(F*new_sample_number) --- 5000Hz is our f_clock